rita-gwen/GeigerCounter/README.md

 # GeigerCounter
 Firmware and software for a portable Geiger-Mueller counter.
-Hardware design files are moved to CircuitMaker (https://circuitmaker.com/Projects/Details/Rita-Chupalov/Geiger).

 This project represents a portable, battery powered instrument built around Basic Nano (PIC16F87) microcontroller.
 The device detects radiation particles passing through the detector and keeps total count of them since startup and average over the